Certainly, the best time to trade a landlord for a mortgage lender is different for everyone.

 Related: Myths About Credit Scores

-One of the trickiest hurdles for young adults, so many of whom are lugging around student loan debt, is the debt-to-income (DTI) ratio.
+One of the trickiest hurdles for young adults, so many of whom are lugging around student loan debt, is the debt-to-income ratio.
 Mortgage companies want borrowers to have a certain level of cash flow each month, and that means taking into account how much you're paying out to other lenders.
-Ideally, a borrower's debt-to-income ratio -- how much you pay toward debt each month divided by your gross monthly income -- should fall below 36%.
-(Strictly speaking, a loan is considered able to be paid if the DTI doesn't exceed 43%.)
-If yours doesn't, think about how you can get that debt needle moving in the right direction.
+Ideally, a borrower's debt-to-income ratio — how much you pay toward debt each month divided by your gross monthly income — should fall below 36%.
+Different mortgage programs have different requirements, but generally staying at or under 43% is advisable.
+If your DTI is outside that range, think about how you can get that debt needle moving in the right direction.

-"The best way to do this is to pay off any unsecured debts like credit cards and personal loans, and keep them as close to a zero balance as you can," says Harriman.
+You can do that by paying off unsecured debts like credit cards and personal loans and keeping them as close to a zero balance as possible.

 #2 You Probably Will Have to Compromise

-Kathleen Celmins, who manages the personal finance site "Stacking Benjamins," was financially prepared to manage a mortgage.
+Kathleen Celmins, currently CEO and co-founder of a content marketing agency, was financially prepared to manage a mortgage.
 But once the house hunting began, she quickly realized she was priced out of the homes she had envisioned for herself.